sgraf812/pmcheck/artifact/Readme.md

 * `ghc`: This is a checkout of GHC's source code at this commit: https://gitlab.haskell.org/ghc/ghc/-/commit/59c023ba5ccb10fff62810591f20608bd73c97af This is a snapshot of GHC that implements LYG as presented in the paper.
-  There is not much of interest in this directory for the sake of the artifact, since building this Docker image will install this version of GHC automatically.
+  (Note that building this Docker image will install this version of GHC automatically.)
-  Still, you can look at the corresponding source code in this directory if you so wish.
 * `head-hackage-eval`: This contains the source code of the seven libraries mentioned in Section 6 (Evaluation).
 * `head.hackage`: This is a checkout of the `head.hackage` repository at commit